jpreardon/weighter/WORKLOG.md

 - Rename database
 - Get a real web server running in prod https://devcenter.heroku.com/articles/ruby-default-web-server

+## 2020-03-08

+Bar chart works ok on desktop, although, there is a problem with y-axis (in production only) label overlapping.
+On mobile, there isn't enough space for the axis though.

+- Remove axis and labels on small screen sizes

 ## 2020-03-01

 Let's wrap up this bar chart